 The Housing Choice Voucher (HCV) program is also known Section 8.
 The program is a public/private partnership that provides vouchers (housing subsidies) to low-income families for use in the private rental housing market.
-At year-end 2024, SHA administered 10,744 vouchers funded through HUD's MTW Block Grant.
+At year-end 2024, SHA administered 10,744 vouchers funded through MTW funds.